srobo/docs/programming/sr/vision/index.md

 An `Orientation` object describes the orientation of a marker.

 rot_x
 :   Rotation of the marker about the cartesian x-axis, in radians.
+This is a
+    pitch-like rotation.

     Leaning a marker towards the camera increases the value of `rot_x`, while leaning it away from the camera decreases it.
 A value of either π or -π